joshallenit/gh-stacked-diff/README.md

 ## Installation From a Release

-Download the [latest release](https://github.com/tinyspeck/stacked-diff-workflow/releases), and then:
+Download the latest release.

+*Note: no pre-built releases are provided yet, see [Installation from Source](#installation-from-source)*

 ### Mac